Error estimates for a tree structure algorithm solving finite horizon control problems: Conclusion and future work

 \section{Conclusion and future work}

 In this work we have proved error estimates for the TSA presented in \cite{AFS18}.
-In particular, we have shown that with a tree structure we can achieve the same order of convergence of the numerical method used in the time discretization of the dynamics.
+The tree structure algorithm allows us to achieve the same order of convergence of the numerical method used in the time discretization of the dynamics.
 Our error estimate improves previous existing results on the convergence of the semi-discrete value function adding the semiconcavity assumption.
 Numerical tests presented in the last section and in \cite{AFS18} confirm the estimate and the relevance of semiconcavity in the approximation.

-The cardinality of the tree increases as the number of the control increases and the time step size $\Delta t$ decreases, so we need to prune the tree to reduce the complexity and to save in memory allocations and CPU time.
+The cardinality of the tree increases as the number of the control does and the time step size $\Delta t$ decreases, so we need to prune the tree to reduce the complexity and to save in memory allocations and CPU time.
 The pruning technique is crucial to produce a more efficient algorithm.
 In particular, we have shown that if the pruning technique has a reasonable tolerance $\ep$, e.g. one order higher of the order of convergence of the numerical method of the ODE, we can achieve the same order of the TSA method without pruning.

-In the next future we plan to analyze the numerical methods for the synthesis of feedback controls based on the tree structure algorithm as well as the coupling between TSA and model reduction techniques to solve high-dimensional control problems.
-This will hopefully allow to attack problems governed by partial differential equations in more than one dimension.
+As future work we aim at analyzing the numerical methods for the synthesis of feedback controls based on the tree structure algorithm.